Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 In the **evolution section** of `version 1, ` the `deriv_free_energy` function calculates the derivative at each grid point and stores the value in the array `dfdphi`

-The variable array `dfdphi` is then passed as an input arguement together with other actual arguments to the next function `laplacian`.
+The variable array `dfdphi` is then passed as an input argument together with other actual arguments to the next function `laplacian`.
 The laplacian function calculates the value at each grid point and stores in the variable array `laplace`.
 Finally, the last expression evaluates time integration using laplace as an array.

 The evolution section thus has two function references and one array expression.